Whether you call the role a copy writer or copywriter, you’re essentially referring to the same...

 Some days you may be required to write SEO-optimised landing pages or an email campaign, while on others you may find yourself writing a sales brochure or copy for a digital advertisement.

 The afternoon routine

-Researching your next subject matter
+2pm: Researching your next subject matter

-After taking a lunch break, most copywriters will return to the copy they were working on before dinner.
-However, if you’re starting a new job, you will need to do some subject matter research before you can begin writing any new copy.
+Looking ahead to upcoming work, you will need to do some subject matter research before you can begin writing any new copy.

 Sometimes, clients don’t supply a lot of information, so you may need to contact them again for more guidance.
 However, it always pays to do your own independent research as well, so make sure you set aside some time to do this when you’re creating a to-do list - even if it’s just half an hour each day.

-Completing important admin tasks
+3pm: Completing important admin tasks

 Admin tasks can be mundane and feel like a real chore, but they’re important for staying on top of impending deadlines and finances.

 - Billing clients and filling in timesheets

 - Writing invoices and contracts